New: The Deanna Kingston Memorial Graduate Teaching Assistantship

-Later in life, Dr. Kingston also worked with State Rep. Sara Gelser on a prescription drug repository bill to help uninsured cancer patients who couldn’t afford prescription drugs.
-In 2010, Kingston received the Phyllis S. Lee Award from OSU for her dedication to social justice.
+Dr. Kingston's impact extended beyond her research.
+Later in life, she worked with Oregon State Representative Sara Gelser on a prescription drug repository bill to help uninsured cancer patients who could not afford prescription drugs.
+In 2010 Kingston received the Phyllis S. Lee Award from OSU for her commitment to social justice.
 She dedicated much of her time to supporting Native students at OSU, and served as an advisor for the university's Native American Longhouse.

-In 1993 Kingston received a Master of Arts in Interdisciplinary Studies, with a focus on anthropology, from OSU.
-In 1999, she completed her Ph.D. at the University of Alaska, Fairbanks.
+In 1993 Dr. Kingston received a Master of Arts in Interdisciplinary Studies, with a focus on anthropology, from OSU.
+In 1999 she completed her Ph.D. at the University of Alaska-Fairbanks.
 She died in 2011 at the age of 47 from metastatic breast cancer.

 Deanna meant so much to so many people at OSU and beyond.
-This GTA position is one way the Anthropology program honors her and all indigenous North Americans.
+This award is one way the OSU Anthropology Program and School of Language, Culture & Society honors her life's work and legacy.